-This externship provides the final clinical experience.
-The focus of this externship is validation of the leve of independence gained in patient care, documentation, and professionalism as a physical therapist assistant student.
+This internship provides the final clinical experience.
+The focus of this internship is validation of the level independence gained in patient documentation, and professionalism as a physical therapist assistant student.
 The student will work towards independence in all aspects of the scope of physical therapy practice.
-This externship is a full time 10 week experience to allow the student to establish a comfort level and confidence with the facility, supervising therapist and patients.
-The PTA student will be able to follow the progression from initial evaluation through discharge with a multitude of different rehabilitation opportunities.
-This externship is part 3 of a 3-part externship series.
-Prerequisite: PTA205, PTA210
+This internship combines courses PTA 252 and PTA 253 for a full-time 10week experience to allow the student to establish a comfort level and confidence with the facility, supervising therapist and patients.
+The PTA student will be able to follow the progression from initial contact through discharge with a multitude of different rehabilitation opportunities.